NextGenGk/DSA-Bootcamp/README.md

 - Queues
 - Sorting
 - Searching
-- Sliding Window
+- Sliding Window & Two Pointers
-- Two Pointers
+- Greedy Algorithms
 - and more...

 ## How to Use This Repository